 The EECS Department at the University of Michigan has two divisions:

 Each division has its own faculty search committee and its own hiring priorities.
 These committees will coordinate when considering faculty applicants whose interests span the two divisions and such applications are welcome.

 |Computer Science and Engineering (CSE)||Electrical and Computer Engineering (ECE)|

-Successful candidates will have a relevant doctorate or equivalent experience and an outstanding record of achievement and impactful research in academics, industry and/ or at national laboratories.
-They will have a strong record or commitment to teaching at undergraduate and graduate levels, to providing service to the university and profession and to broadening the intellectual diversity of the ECE Division.
-The division invites those with interests in integrated circuits, applied electromagnetics, power electronics, optics, robotics, smart systems, communications, solid-state devices and nanotechnology, biomedical engineering, and all other relevant areas of research to apply.
+Successful candidates will have a relevant doctorate or equivalent experience, and an outstanding record of achievement and impactful research in academics, industry and/ or at national laboratories.
+They will have a strong record or commitment to teaching at undergraduate and graduate levels, to providing service to the university and profession, and to broadening the intellectual diversity of the ECE Division.
+Research in the Division spans from fundamentals to applications.

-The highly ranked ECE Division prides itself on the mentoring of junior faculty toward successful careers.
-Ann Arbor is often rated as a family friendly best-place-to-live.
+The highly ranked ECE Division (www.ece.umich.edu) prides itself on the mentoring of junior faculty toward successful careers.
+Ann Arbor is highly rated as a family friendly best-place-to-live.